tomberek/mcm/manual/iv.md

 (c) That the absence was for a certain period of time.

---LSQP--Note: if the absence was terminated by apprehension, add
+[Note: if the absence was terminated by apprehension, add

-the following element--RSQP--
+the following element]

 (d) That the absence was terminated by apprehension.